Rangi42/polished-map/README.md

 The [example/](example/) directory contains a minimal pokecrystal project with two test maps. **Kanto.180x135.kanto.ablk** is a stitch of every Kanto overworld map (they all use the "kanto" tileset). **Johto.235x135.johto.ablk** is a stitch of every Johto overworld map; Goldenrod and Azalea use the johto_modern tileset, so try switching tilesets with **Edit→Change Tileset…** or by pressing Ctrl+H.

-More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7222/).
+More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7222/) or [PokéCommunity](https://www.pokecommunity.com/showthread.php?t=425994).
 If you have questions or comments, please go there.

 ![Screenshot](screenshot.png)